-There’s more than one city called Savannah, but the place that we all think of is in Georgia.
-Founded in 1733, it played a pivotal role in both the American Revolution and the Civil War.
+Founded in 1733, the very first city established in Georgia, it played a pivotal role in both the American Revolution and the Civil War.
 A major historic district draws tourists; the city features large in popular culture, too.

 The name’s origins are debated.
 Theories include: